 Welcome to life on Planet Earth, where everybody gets nervous and worried now and then.
-That’s common—and it can sometimes be easily controlled with talk therapy or strategies like exercise or meditation.
+That’s common—and it can sometimes be controlled with talk therapy or strategies like exercise and meditation.

-Here are seven signs that you may benefit from a new approach.
+Here are seven signs that you might benefit from a new approach.

 If you feel edgy almost every day, it’s a good idea to seek help.
-There are great antianxiety medications but talk therapy will sometimes do the trick.
+Talk therapy will sometimes do the trick.

-However, if you often feel like you’re standing at the edge of a cliff—your heart racing, palms sweating, feeling like you might faint—you could be having panic attacks.
-In that case, find a professional who can explain what is happening to you.
+However, if you often feel like you’re standing at the edge of a cliff—heart racing, palms sweating, feeling like you might faint—you could be having panic attacks.
+In that case, bring that up with your clinician or find one who can explain what is happening to you.

-You could miss out on a promotion because you’re afraid to travel to a conference.
+You could miss out on a promotion because you’re afraid to participate in a conference.
 Or you might avoid an uncomfortable conversation with a significant other that could improve your relationship.

 Instead of avoiding conflict, it is possible to reduce anxiety by getting more comfortable with it.
-Behaviors that we learn as little kids, such as not talking back to our parents can stick and our brains don’t always realize that now we’re adults.
-So those fears we learn when we’re a child can still be at work when we’re grown up.
+Behaviors that we learn as little kids, such as not talking back to our parents, can stick—and our brains don’t always realize that now we’re adults.
+So those fears we learn as children can still be at work when we’re grown up.

 It’s a vicious cycle: You can’t fall asleep because you’re anxious—and you’re exhausted the next day, which makes you even more anxious.